 The changes in the TPH concentration of the samples in each of the reactors during the remediation period of 52 days are also shown in Figure 2 and Figure 3.
 As can be seen, at the end of the 52 days remediation period, there were varying levels of TPH reduction in the reactors (Figure 2).
 By day 12 after commencement of treatment with SSC, the residual TPH concentration dropped by 40% on the average across the reactors except for the control (Figure 3).

 Further reduction in the TPH concentration was recorded in each of the reactors except the control after the addition of SSB.
-By day 52, the concentration of TPH reduced further to 489.07, 1,392.83, 2,301.10, 3,898.29, and 4,760.83mg/kg (corresponding to 97.32, 92.33, 87.44, 78.63, and 73.94%) in reactors D2, D3, D4, D5, and D6, respectively (Figure 2,
+By day 52, the concentration of TPH reduced further to 489.07, 1,392.83, 2,301.10, 3,898.29, and 4,760.83mg/kg (corresponding to 97.32, 92.33, 87.44, 78.63, and 73.94%) in reactors D2, D3, D4, D5, and D6, respectively

-and Figure 3).
+.
 Noticeably, the TPH concentration of 489.07mg/kg recorded in reactor D2 containing drill cuttings treated with SSC working solution of dilution ratio 1:2 (SSC: water) was less than the risk-based screening level (RBSL) of 1000mg/kg for TPH in Nigeria soils/sediments prescribed by the National Oil Spill Detection and Response Agency (NOSDRA), This suggests that the SSC dilution ratio of 1:2 would be required for optimum removal of TPH from Nigerian oil-based drill cuttings.

 Figure 2: Residual TPH concentrations in reactors D1 to D6 days after remediation of the drill cutting with Solpawa Soil Conditioner and Booster.
 [DASC = Days after the addition of Solpawa Conditioner; DASB = Days after the addition of Solpawa Booster; Error bars on chart are percentages]